-- Are high-powered individuals dominating our sales function or do we have broad-based success? - Are salespeople selling what we strategically want them to be selling? - Do we have the optimum mix of sales to existing customers and new logos? - Are reps selling how we want them to sell? - Are they leveraging the right balance of virtual and face-to-face to drive improved productivity? - Do we have sales managers who proactively manage, following a standard "Company Way of Selling" that is based on best-in-class management practices? - Do we have the tools in place to give us the metrics we need? - Do we have transparency into the sales activities and processes across the sales team? - Do we have forecasting accuracy and pipeline visibility?
+- Are high-powered individuals dominating our sales function or do we have broad-based success? - Are salespeople selling what we strategically want them to be selling? - Do we have sales managers who proactively manage, following standard "Company Way of Selling" that is based on best-in-class management practices? - Do we have the tools in place to give us the metrics we need? - Do we have transparency into the sales activities and processes across the sales team? - Do we have forecasting accuracy and pipeline visibility?